bbhunter/brutas/README.md

 * `brutas-passwords-4-m.txt` - apart from smallers lists contains more complex combinations of words parsed with leetspeak, dates and mixed case
 * `brutas-passwords-5-l.txt` - most rules applied, includes i.a. words from all supported languages
 * `brutas-passwords-6-xl.txt` - everything above plus words from all supported languages parsed with all rules
+* `brutas-passwords-7-all.txt` - all sets combined, happy cracking
 * `brutas-passwords-classics.txt` - typical admin passwords based on roles (test, admin), words (password, secret) or "funny" ones (like `letmein` or `trustno1`)
 * `brutas-passwords-closekeys.txt` - close key combinations or easy phrases (e.g. `abcd`) combined with capitalization, numbers, repetitions etc.
 * `brutas-passwords-top.txt` - currently 2k list composed of most popular user passwords found in leaks, doesn't contain close keys or any more sophisticated combinations than adding a number or two